PP (complexity): PP vs BPP

 BPP is a subset of PP; it can be seen as the subset for which there are efficient probabilistic algorithms.
-The distinction is in the error probability that is allowed: in BPP, an algorithm must give correct answer (YES or NO) with probability exceeding some fixed constant c > 1/2, such as 2/3 or 501/1000.
+The distinction is in the error probability that is allowed: in BPP, an algorithm must give the correct answer (YES or NO) with probability exceeding some fixed constant c > 1/2, such as 2/3 or 501/1000.
 If this is the case, then we can run the algorithm a number of times and take a majority vote to achieve any desired probability of correctness less than 1, using the Chernoff bound.
 This number of repeats increases if c becomes closer to 1/2, but it does not depend on the input size n.

 More generally, if c can depend on the input size $n$ polynomially, as $c = O(n^{-k})$, then we can rerun the algorithm for $O(n^{2k})$ and take the majority vote.
 By Hoeffding's inequality, this gives us a BPP algorithm.

 The important thing is that this constant c is not allowed to depend on the input.
 On the other hand, a PP algorithm is permitted to do something like the following: